roadrunner21/kick-live-checker/README.md

     });
 ```

-If you don't provide a custom logger, `yt-live-checker` will use its default logging configuration based on the `NODE_ENV` environment variable.
+If you don't provide a custom logger, `kick-live-checker` will use its default logging configuration based on the `NODE_ENV` environment variable.

 ## Example Output